vueuse/vue-chemistry/README.md

 }
 ```

 If you want to convert a normal function into a "reactified" one, you can use `reactify()` function.
+The source code can be found [here](https://github.com/antfu/vueuse/blob/master/packages/shared/reactify/index.ts) (deadly simple!).

 ```ts
 import { reactify } from 'vue-chemisty'